jpohjolainen/wundernut-vol12/README.md

 # Wundernut Vol. 12

-This is a small program to solve the Wundernut vol. 12.
+This is a quick&dirty program to solve the Wundernut vol. 12.

 Wundernut vol. 12 can be found at https://github.com/wunderdogsw/wundernut-vol12